klimisa/Cargo/README.md

 # Cargo

 #Tips
-Write the code of the example while reading the book.
+Write the code of the Shipping example while reading the book.
-Try to do them before they actually explain in details, that way you get deeper insights.
+Try to do the code before you actually see the details or the explanation if possible, that way you will get deeper insight.